numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

  We believe using an archive to keep all non-dominated solutions is relevant in practice in bi-objective real-world applications, in particular when function evaluations are expensive.
-Using an external archive for the performance assessment has the additional advantage that no populuation size needs to be prescribed and algorithms with different or even changing population sizes can be easily compared.
+Using an external archive for the performance assessment has the additional advantage that no population size needs to be prescribed and algorithms with different or even changing population sizes can be easily compared.